CathalD/BlueCarbon_Eelgrass_Workshop/04_Data_Interpretation/README.md

 ## In this section

 - [`EelgrassWorkshop/`](EelgrassWorkshop/) — the R analysis pipeline (with its own detailed README).
+- [`files/Eelgrass_Carbon_DigitalData_BlankSheet.xlsx`](files/Eelgrass_Carbon_DigitalData_BlankSheet.xlsx) — blank digital data sheet.
 - [`Lab-Guide-Eng-2026.pdf`](Lab-Guide-Eng-2026.pdf) — WWF-Canada laboratory procedures guide.
 - `images/` — lab result screenshots and analysis figures.

 > **Iteration note:** the R pipeline under `EelgrassWorkshop/` was left untouched in this
 > docs pass.
-Language is aligned to the field-guide PDF (pp. 15–19); video callouts now use
+Language is aligned to the field-guide PDF (pp. 15–19); video callouts use the
-> the direct per-video URLs.
+> direct per-video URLs.
+Tables in Section 1 are generated from the Tsawwassen worked example
+> so they stay consistent with the spreadsheet.